 Assuming someone else must have checked it isn’t enough.
 Even if you were the last person to make sure they were all working correctly, check again, then keep checking, systems are bound to break.
 Not testing could cost you thousands in lost revenues.

-4. Not knowing your conversation rate
+4. Not knowing your conversion rate

 You need to know your numbers; What is your CPV (Cost Per Visit), CPL (Cost Per Lead), CPA (Cost Per Acquisition), and finally your ROI (Return On Investment).